MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 `1.1.0`

 - Added Mastery skin.
 (Thanks DotFlare!)
-	- Also thanks to TimeSweeper for getting it working in-game!
+	- Also thanks to TimeSweeper for getting it working in-game, and improving the mod's skin support!

 - Updated portrait icon.
 	- Old icon was from an older version of the mod when the textures were different.